dealing with the media

 If you have already provided Gardai with photographs, video footage or any other items it is best to direct media representatives to them.
 Take care not to give original photos or any other valuable or precious items to the media.
 There is no guarantee they will be returned.

-It is always a good idea to contact your case officer for advice before you participate in an interview at home.
+It is always a good idea to contact your Garda Family Liaison Officer for advice before you participate in an interview at home.

 Dealing with intrusive media

 If members of the media are being overly intrusive or disruptive, request that they respect your privacy.
-If this fails, you should not hesitate to discuss any problems with your case officer.
+If this fails, you should not hesitate to discuss any problems with your Garda Family Liaison Officer.
 They may be able to liaise with journalists about your privacy wishes.